-Amy M. Gibson is Co-Chair of Aronberg Goldgehn's Commercial Litigation Practice Group.
-She focuses her practice on complex commercial litigation including, without limitation, claims for breach of contract, fraud, consumer fraud, shareholder disputes, employment litigation and consulting, and real estate litigation.
+Amy Gibson is Co-Chair of Aronberg Goldgehn's Commercial Litigation Practice Group.
+She focuses her practice on complex commercial litigation, including claims involving shareholder disputes, fraud, consumer fraud, breach of contract, and real estate.

 SPEECHES AND PUBLICATIONS

 An experienced speaker and author on employment law topices, Amy has presented on and written about the Cook County Earned Sick Leave Ordinance and Chicago Paid Sick Leave Ordinance, and completed a thorough guide to both.
 Specifically, these were: